-Auditors are required to identify any errors or shortcomings in respect of the company's accounting and the management of its assets by means of an itemised letter addressed to the company's management (in the case of a public joint stock company this will normally be the board of directors), cf. Revisorloven § 5-4 and Ot. prp.
-No. 75 (1997-98) Re. the Act on auditing and auditors, Section.
-5.2.5.
+Auditors are required to identify any errors or shortcomings in respect of the company's accounting and the management of its assets by means of an itemised letter addressed to the chair of the company's board of directors, cf. Revisorloven § 5-4.